dicemaster5/Saphire-Bullets/README.md

 (_(_)::::Says::he::wants::to::be::the::UI:programmer::and::does::about::10%::of::it::then::runs::away::::D

 #### Eric
-Animation dude, eats cookies and says weird stuff.
+Animation dude, eats cookies and says weird Shit.

 ### Contact